Broad-billed parrot: Behaviour and ecology

 Pretorius kept various now-extinct Mauritian birds in captivity, and described the behaviour of the broad-billed parrot as follows:

 Though the broad-billed parrot may have fed on the ground and been a weak flier, its tarsometatarsus (lower leg bone) was short and stout, implying some arboreal (tree-dwelling) characteristics.
 The Newton brothers and many authors after them inferred that it was flightless, due to the apparent short wings and large size shown in the 1601 Gelderland sketch.
 According to Hume, the underlying pencil sketch actually shows that the wings are not particularly short.
 They appear broad, as they commonly are in forest-adapted species, and the alula appears large, a feature of slow-flying birds.
-Its sternal keel was reduced, but not enough to prevent flight, as the adept flying Cyanoramphus parrots also have reduced keels, and even the flightless kakapo, with its vestigial keel, is capable of gliding.
+Its sternal keel was reduced, but not enough to prevent flight, as the adept flying Cyanoramphus parrots also have reduced keels, and even the flightless kākāpō, with its vestigial keel, is capable of gliding.
 Furthermore, Hoffman's account states that it could fly, albeit with difficulty, and the first published illustration shows the bird on top of a tree, an improbable position for a flightless bird.
 The broad-billed parrot may have been behaviourally near-flightless, like the now-extinct Norfolk Island kaka.

 Sexual dimorphism in beak size may have affected behaviour.
 Such dimorphism is common in other parrots, for example in the palm cockatoo and the New Zealand kaka.
 In species where it occurs, the sexes prefer food of different sizes, the males use their beaks in rituals, or the sexes have specialised roles in nesting and rearing.
 Similarly, the large difference between male and female head size may have been reflected in the ecology of each sex, though it is impossible to determine how.